Who We Are

 In Life and death we belong to God.
 Through the grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit, we trust in the one true God, the Holy One of Israel, whom alone we worship and serve.

-History of St Mark
+History of St. Mark

 St. Mark Presbyterian Church has a rich history rooted in the faith and community of Boerne, Texas.
 Established in 1965, the church has been a cornerstone of the community, providing spiritual guidance, fellowship, and service for generations.